fergonco/modelsyncer/readme.md

 The childsync attributes are evaluated only at generation time, this is, when in the data tree, the value pointed by the sync:path of the element having the *sync:children* attribute is changed.

+If only *childsync* attributes are used it is not necessary to include a *sync:path* attribute and *$value will refer to the data element being used to generate the DOM element.

 ## Sync expressions

 The values of *sync* attributes can use these variables: